Detecting the skewness of data from the five-number summary and its application in meta-analysis: Appendix A: Theoretical results

 As $n\rightarrow \infty$, $I_1\overset{D}{\longrightarrow} {\rm Logistic}(0,0.5)$ and $I_2\overset{P}{\longrightarrow}0$, where $\overset{P}{\longrightarrow}$ denotes the convergence in probability.
 Then by Slutsky's Theorem, as $n\rightarrow \infty$, we conclude that

-According to \cite{Tong2014}, it is evident that $\hat{\sigma}_1=(b-a)/\xi(n)$ is a consistent estimator of the standard deviation $\sigma$ for a normal distribution.
-With $\sigma$ estimated by $\hat{\sigma}_1$ in (\ref{t1_r1}) and noting that $\xi(n)$ is the fixed value for any given $n$, the final test statistic is derived as
+According to Wan et al.\cite{Tong2014}, it is evident that $\hat{\sigma}_1=(b-a)/\xi(n)$ is a consistent estimator of the standard deviation $\sigma$ for a normal distribution.
+With $\sigma$ estimated by $\hat{\sigma}_1$ and noting that $\xi(n)$ is the fixed value for any given $n$, the final test statistic is derived as

 and again by Slutsky's Theorem as $n\rightarrow \infty$, $\sqrt{2\ln(n)}\xi(n)T_1\overset{D}{\longrightarrow} {\rm Logistic}(0,1)$.